OLD EAST STONEHOUSE

 He soon became dissatisfied with that job and took an apprenticeship with a firm of tailors in Bedford Street.
 In the meantime, his parents had moved their business to 31 and 32 Millbay Road, right outside the entrance to the Plymouth Great Western Docks, where they started to supply bedding and other clothes to Irish emigrants passing through Plymouth on their way to the United States of America.
 When Harold attained the age of 21 in 1885 he took over the business from his mother at a cost of £150, which he paid in weekly instalments of £1.

-Mr Harold Roberts married Miss Bessie Cook at St Martin's, near Liskeard, Cornwall, in 1886 and their son and heir, Cecil Richard John Roberts, was born in Plymouth the following year.
+Mr Harold Roberts married Miss Bessie Cook at Saint Martin's, near Liskeard, Cornwall, in 1886 and their son and heir, Cecil Richard John Roberts, was born in Plymouth the following year.

 Shortly afterwards Mr Roberts moved the business to number 33 Millbay Road, on the corner of Martin Street, and took over running the Post Office as well, for which he had to learn the Morse Code for transmitting telegrams.
 Being a qualified tailor, he not only sold clothes but now offered to alter and repair them for customers and followed this up by removing spots and stains and even pressing trousers.
 The cleaning side of the business soon outgrew the retail side and in 1890 he acquired larger premises at number 26 Millbay Road and called it the Millbay Clothes Cleaning and Dyeing Works.